cogentcore/cogent/README.md

 # TODO

-* SaveAs does not update all the other pointers etc for previous file -- creates some confusion about old vs. new names

-* find needs to use open buffer when avail -- don't want to have to save every time -- also as you start replacing, positions within a single line get off (lines stay ok)
+* find needs to: as you start replacing, positions within a single line get off (lines stay ok)

 * git diff markup not aligning with raw text -- less than expected..

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..

-* FileTree update new file not working

 * ALL of the methods in gide should be no-update-after -- more efficient to have a general override flag there to prevent that for everything